 Professional liability insurance covers disciplinary proceedings, licensing board hearings, and other professional complaints.
 It is vital to note that each profession requires specific liability coverage.
 Therefore, it is essential to seek professional advice to secure the right policy for your practice.

 If you fail to secure professional liability insurance, you risk financial instability, damage to your professional reputation, and possible business closure.
 Ensure this insurance focuses on providing quality services with peace of mind, knowing it protects you from any potential claims.

 Types of Professional Liability Insurance for RMTs

-As an RMT, it's important to be aware of the different types of professional liability insurance and what these policies protect you against.
-In this section, I'll discuss two common types of liability insurance: claims-made policies and occurrence policies.
+As an RMT, knowing the different types of professional liability insurance and what these policies protect you against is essential.
+In this section, I'llI'll discuss two common types of liability insurance: claims-made policies and occurrence policies.

 Liability insurance is like a personal bodyguard for practitioners, protecting them from potential lawsuits and keeping their practice thriving.

 Coverage provided by Liability Insurance

 As a massage therapist, protecting your practice with liability insurance is critical.
 This type of insurance coverage provides various forms of protection, including coverage for legal fees and damages related to potential lawsuits.
 This segment discusses liability insurance's range to your practice.